fortio/fortio/README.md

 	grpc server port.
 Can be in the form of host:port, ip:port or port.
 	(default "8079")
   -cert
-	Full path to the TLS certificate for secure grpc.
-Used by Fortio load, grpcping, and server commands.
-Standard TLS (i.e. valid server certificate signed by a trusted CA) is used instead of -cert by grpcping and load commands when "https://" prefaces the destination.
+	Full path to the certificate used for grpc TLS.
+Applicable to Fortio load, grpcping, and server commands.
+Preface the grpc destination with "https://" if standard TLS (i.e. valid server certificate signed by a trusted CA) is desired. -cert will override "https://" if both are provided.
-	(default "") means secure grpc is disabled.
+	(default "") means no user-provided cert.
   -key
-	Full path to the TLS key required for secure grpc.
-Used by Fortio server.
+	Full path to the key required for grpc TLS.
+Applicable to Fortio server.
-	(default "") means secure grpc is disabled.
+	(default "") means no user-provided key.
   -halfclose
 	When not keepalive, whether to half close the connection (only for fast http)